gjtempleton/k8s-autoscaling-by-example/3-External-Metric-Scaling/README.md

 kubectl apply -f rabbit-message-publisher.yaml
 ```

-Assuming that we've kept the prometheus adapter from previous steps lets add some new rules to it for external metrics:
+Assuming that we've kept the prometheus0adapter from previous steps lets add some new rules to it for external metrics:

 ```bash
 helm upgrade prometheus-adapter prometheus-community/prometheus-adapter --values prometheus-adapter-external-metrics-values.yaml
 ```

-We'll need to wait some time for the new Prometheus-adapter instance to come to life and scrape metrics from Prometheus:
+We'll need to wait some time for the new prometheus-adapter instance to come to life and scrape metrics from Prometheus:

 ```bash
 kubectl get apiservices.apiregistration.k8s.io